lf-/gankra.github.io/blah/text-hates-you/index.md

 The latter approach is kinda nice because it integrates well with existing text rendering pipelines by "just" desugarring a glyph into a series of single-color glyphs, which everyone is used to working with.

 However that means that your style can change *repeatedly* while drawing a "single" glyph.
-It also means that a "single" glyph can overlap itself, leading to the transparency issues discussed in an earlier section!
-However, as shown above, browsers *do* properly composite the transparency for emoji!
+It also means that a "single" glyph can overlap itself, leading to the transparency issues discussed in an earlier section.
+And yet, as shown above, browsers *do* properly composite the transparency for emoji!

 You can rationalize this inconsistency in three ways: